Hawkrin/KTH-IV1201-Recruitment-Application/README.md

 2. `cd` into the functions folder `cd functions`

-3. Write `npm install` to install all dependencies
+3. Write `npm install` to install all dependencies.

 4. To start the program run `npm run serve` this will run the program locally.